pinobatch/little-things-gb/simplest/README.md

 tooling other than a shell script and the components of RGBDS.
 It should not use more than one assembly language source code file.

+Copyright 2025 Damian Yerrick
+Source code license: zlib
+Using an image by SECricket